opnfv/ovsnfv/docs/release/scenarios/os-nosdn-ovs-ha/scenario.description.rst

 use-cases for deployment of NFV nodes instantiated by an Openstack orchestration system on OVS/DPDK enabled compute nodes.

-A deployment of the "apex-os-nosdn-ovs-noha" scenario consists of 3 or more
+A deployment of the "apex-os-nosdn-ovs-ha" scenario consists of 3 or more
 servers:

   * 1 Jumphost hosting the APEX installer - running the Undercloud
   * 1 Controlhost, which runs the Overcloud and Openstack services
-  * 1 or more computehosts or nodes
+  * 1 or more Computehosts or nodes

 .. image:: ovs4nfv.png